LamprosGan/Predictive-Machine-Learning-Algorithms-in-Financial-Data/README.md

 ## 🔍 Project Overview

 This project applies deep learning techniques to the problem of short-term price forecasting using Limit Order Book (LOB) data.
-It focuses on evaluating the effectiveness and generalizability of two state-of-the-art models: **DeepLOB** and **TransLOB**.
+It focuses on evaluating the effectiveness and generalizability of two models: **DeepLOB** and **TransLOB**.
 The work is organized into two main experiments:

 ### 📌 Experiment 1: Model Reproduction & Cross-Market Evaluation